Top 20 Texas Hold ‘em Books You Need To Read ASAP

 GTO helps you understand the underlying theory of Texas Hold ‘em and ultimately make much better decisions in the long run.

-And since the author has a background in mathematics and even worked as a financial analyst, he really gets the math behind the theoretically optimal play.
+And since the author has a background in mathematics and even worked as a financial analyst, he really gets the math behind theoretically optimal play.

 Acevedo then breaks down preflop play theory behind cash games and tournaments and moves to explaining all the vital concepts for post-flop considerations, such as bet sizing, balancing your ranges, using proper bluff and value hand ratio, and much more.